 Although many guaranty agencies took advantage of borrowers during this difficult time, others tried to help.
 For example, some agencies figured out ways to purchase the loans in-house.
 The National Council of Higher Education Loan Programs stated in March 2009 that guaranty agencies would not offset state tax rebates of all borrowers who made the required rehabilitation payments and continued to make payments while waiting for a buyer to purchase their loans.
 Other guaranty agencies spoke up for change.

 We have a message for these guaranty agencies: Act quickly to complete the rehabilitation process for your borrowers.
 We will be watching.
-We also urge borrowers to let us know your experiences.

 There is still work to do on the rehabilitation program, as we will write about in future posts.
 There should be more complete credit reporting relief and clear rules about reasonable and affordable payments, but this is a critically important first step.